When it comes to condition-based maintenance (CBM), digital technology will always outperform the traditional ‘pencil and clipboard’ approach.

-The combination of wireless technology and sensors, is becoming more and more affordable and readily available.
-A web based CBM system allows data to be collected from assets safely, consistently and comprehensively, and stored securely in the cloud, where it can be accessed securely by any authorised user, from any location in the world, via a standard web browser.
+The combination of wireless technology and sensors is becoming more and more affordable and readily available.
+A web-based CBM system allows data to be collected from assets safely, consistently, and comprehensively and stored securely in the cloud, where it can be accessed securely by any authorized user, from any location in the world, via a standard web browser.

 It also instantly closes any gap between plant and personnel.
 If a key member of your team is on the road, abroad for a conference, or working from home for any reason, it no longer means they must be absent from operational involvement.

-Authorised personnel working from any location can simply log on to the system using their laptop or smart phone.
+Authorized personnel working from any location can simply log on to the system using their laptop or smartphone.
 Key data is automatically presented to them as an asset status summary on an easy to read dashboard.
 And if they want to focus on any one aspect of the plant, they can drill down to view the data on any individual asset.

 Information encompassing anything from the latest monitoring readings to maintenance activity and operative comments is available within minutes of it being completed.

 In a world where the marketplace is becoming increasingly global, access to the real-time condition of assets by senior decision-makers can be invaluable.
 Responsible business leaders are also becoming increasingly conscious of the potential for extreme or unforeseen events to wreak significant disruption on industrial operations.

 Having business-critical information readily available, even when working remotely, can play a crucial role in enabling operational management decisions that can make the difference between uninterrupted production and costly downtime.

 Time is money and, even when everybody is on-site, the cost of management time spent searching through sheaves of paper for specific information can soon mount up, particularly if that information is not efficiently recorded or stored.